zmsy/zmsy.github.io/content/_index.md

 ---
 title: "Home"
 description: "Zach Morrissey.
 Software engineer and data analyst.
 Seattle WA.
-Personal blog and gallery featuring a number of projects that I've worked on, and whimsical musings about technology, music, and games."
+Personal blog and gallery featuring a number of projects that I've worked on, and musings about technology, music, and games."
+template: "home.html"
 ---

-Test!
+# What's going on here?

+This is some random content that I'm putting on the homepage to make sure it's working correctly.